 “The transient roles of artisanal miners, traffickers and militants adds complexity to the mining/militancy nexus."

 Markedly, the overlapping territory of ASGM and industrial sites places militant groups physically closer to commercial operators, the consequences of which are already evident.
-Ansaroul Islam alone has been linked to seven attacks against mining operations in Burkina Faso since October 2018.
+Ansaroul Islam alone has been linked to several attacks against mining operations in Burkina Faso since October 2018.
 On 4 October 2019, for example, the group attacked a gold mining site at Dolmane, Soum Province, killing at least 20 people.
-Ansaroul Islam is also believed to be responsible for the 6 November 2019 attack against the vehicle convoy of the SEMAFO mining company in Burkina Faso’s , in which 37 people were killed.
+Ansaroul Islam is also believed to be responsible for the 6 November 2019 attack against the vehicle convoy of the SEMAFO mining company in Burkina Faso’s , in which 37 people were killed; the mine only reopened in September 2020.
 Prior to this, in 2017, the group was behind improvised explosive device (IED) attacks targeting convoys serving the Inata mine, Soum Province.
 These attacks, coupled with financial and technical factors, resulted in the temporary suspension of operations at the Inata mine.

 Across the border in Niger, authorities have flagged the proliferation of gold prospecting sites in the northern Djado and Aïr regions, which continue to be largely ungoverned spaces where narcotic and other illicit trafficking are pervasive.